danalclop/Alcala-Lopez18CerebCortex/README.md

 A Data Package is a simple container format used to describe and package a collection of data.
 Data Packages are one of the Frictionless Data tools, an open-source toolkit created by the [Frictionless Data](https://frictionlessdata.io), an [Open Knowledge Foundation](https://okfn.org) project.
 It brings simplicity and gracefulness to the open data experience.
 For more information, see the [documentation](https://frictionlessdata.io/data-package/).

-Neuroimaging files in compressed NIfTI format (.nii.gz) are available in the ANIMA open database: [https://anima.inm7.de/studies/AlcalaLopez_Social_Connectome_2017](https://anima.inm7.de/studies/AlcalaLopez_Social_Connectome_2017)
+Neuroimaging files in compressed NIfTI format (.nii.gz) are available in the [ANIMA open database](https://anima.inm7.de/studies/AlcalaLopez_Social_Connectome_2017).

 ## Contents